ThePoorPilot/Unofficial-Spotify/README.md

 ## Unofficial-Spotify

-Currently, the only way to get the latest version of Spotify(1.1.46.916.g416cacf1) is through either a Flatpak or Snap Package.
+Currently, the only way to get the latest version of Spotify is through either a Flatpak or Snap Package.
 The latest spotify binary available from the debian repository is 1.1.42.622.

 When I investigated the Snap files I realized they were pretty much all the same files as the older binaries.
 As a test, I mixed the files from the old spotify package(debian "apt" based package) with the files from the snap package.